GunnarPDX/Elixir-Finance/README.md

 ***This library is currently incomplete!***

-This is a finance library for elixir containing functions for common financial calculations that can be used as building blocks for complex financial modeling.
+A financial modeling library for elixir.
+Contains functions that can be used as building blocks for complex financial modeling.

 ## Installation